zhuxindong/ninja/doc/readme.md

 - `--enable-direct`, enable direct connection, add the IP bound to the `interface` export to the proxy pool
 - `--proxies`, proxy, supports proxy pool, multiple proxies are separated by `,`, format: protocol://user:pass@ip:port
 - `--no-keepalive` turns off Http Client Tcp keepalive
+- `--fastest-dns` Use the built-in fastest DNS group
 - `--visitor-email-whitelist`, whitelist restriction, the restriction is for AccessToken, the parameter is the email address, multiple email addresses are separated by `,`
 - `--cookie-store`, enable Cookie Store
 - `--cf-site-key`, Cloudflare turnstile captcha site key